bm-synth/DeepSpeed/docs/_pages/config-json.md

 | Number of parameter elements to maintain in CPU memory when offloading to NVMe is enabled. | 1e9  |

 ### Optimizer offloading
 Enabling and configuring ZeRO optimization of offloading optimizer computation to CPU and state to CPU/NVMe.
-CPU offloading is available with ZeRO stage 2 or 3.
+CPU offloading is available with ZeRO stage 1, 2, 3.
 NVMe offloading is available only with ZeRO stage 3.
+Note that if the value of "device" is not specified or not supported, an assertion will be triggered.
 ```json
   "offload_optimizer": {
     "device": "[none|cpu|nvme]",